waggle-sensor/summer2020/ng/iterative-retraining/README.md

 ## Augmentation Pipeline

-The augmentation and sampling piplines may be modified via functions in `userdefs.py`.
+The augmentation and sampling piplines may be modified via functions in `userdefs.py`, similar to the ground truth function.
+The current pipeline relies on the [Albumentations library](https://github.com/albumentations-team/albumentations) for augmenting images for (re)training, as it provides a flexible way to transform bounding boxes alongside images.

-**TODO**: describe existing ones and modification here
+A "minor" augmentation is applied on each image, with a probability of a "major" one.
+These can be modified in `get_augmentations()`.
+Note that the current transforms rely on a [fork of the library](https://github.com/spencerng/albumentations) to provide some bounding box transformation functions.

+If you want to modify the entire augmentation pipeline with your own functions, feel free to modify [`augment()` and `augment_img()` in `augment.py`](./retrain/augment.py#L51).

 ## Sampling Algorithm